 Plan International recognises that violence against children and young people is prevalent throughout the world and in all societies.
 We are deeply committed to eradicating violence against children and young people and take very seriously our duty to safeguard all children and young people and promote their welfare.

-At Plan International, we are deeply committed to realising children’s rights as enshrined in the United Nations Convention on the Rights of the Child – including their rights to protection and freedom from abuse and exploitation.
-This also means holding ourselves to account in ensuring that no child is harmed or placed at risk of harm as a result of their association with us.
+This also means holding ourselves to account in ensuring that no child or young person is harmed or placed at risk of harm as a result of their association with us.

-Our child protection implementation framework, which is explained below, helps us ensure we do all we can to make sure children stay safe and protected when they engage with us and with those who represent us.
+Our child and young people safeguarding implementation framework, which is explained below, helps us ensure we do all we can to make sure children and young people stay safe and protected when they engage with us and with those who represent us.

 We hold ourselves accountable to children

-Plan International has a clear and unequivocal child protection policy, Say Yes! to Keeping Children Safe, that aims to make sure no child who is associated with Plan International, comes to any harm.
-The policy governs the behaviours of Plan International staff, associates and visitors, ensuring we minimise risks to children and report any concerns about a child’s welfare appropriately.
+Plan International has a clear and unequivocal safeguarding policy, Say Yes! to Keeping Children and Young People Safe and Protected, that aims to make sure no child or young person who is associated with Plan International comes to any harm.
+The policy governs the behaviours of Plan International staff, associates and visitors, ensuring we minimise risks to children and young people and report any concerns about a child or young person’s welfare appropriately.

 Our programme work is committed to ensuring child protection

 We run programmes around the world designed to make a lasting difference in children’s lives by addressing the problem of violence against children.
 These programme activities are linked to, but distinct from our efforts to ensure that we as an organisation ‘do no harm’ to children.

 Creating safe environments for children and young people

 We have developed several measures and mechanisms designed to prevent risk of harm to children and young people: